 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Kolos Cement Ltd Annual report for the year ended 31 December 2020" which includes Directors' Report, Corporate Governance Report and the Company Secretary's Certificate as required by the Companies Act 2001.
+The other information comprises the information included in the document titled "Kolos Cement Ltd Annual Report for the year ended 31 December 2021", which includes the Directors' Report, Corporate Governance Report, Statement of Compliance and the Company Secretary's Certificate as required by the Companies Act 2001.
 The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.